graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `date`

-A wrapper around Date.prototype.setMilliseconds.
-Takes a value between 0 and 999 representing the milliseconds, and a Date object, and sets the milliseconds to the given value.
+A wrapper around `Date.prototype.setMilliseconds`.
+Takes a value between 0 and 999 representing the milliseconds, and a `Date` object, and sets the milliseconds to the given value.
 Invalid values will cause a change in other
 fields: if the value > 999, then the seconds will be incremented by milliseconds div 1000.
 This may in turn cause a cascade of increments to other fields.
-Returns the given date object.
+Returns the given `Date` object.

 #### Examples ####
     var a = new Date(2000, 1, 15, 10, 11, 12, 13);